 WHOLE BODY APPROACH

-Recognizing that all systems in the human body are inter-connected and influence each other, we implement a “whole body” approach to evaluation and treatment.
+Recognizing that all systems in the human body are inter-connected and influence each other, we implement a “whole body” approach to each evaluation and treatment.

-Integrative diagnostics attempts to discover what systems are involved.
+Integrative diagnostics discover what systems are involved.
 The practitioner applies gentle pressure with his/her hands.
 By doing so the therapist can “feel” and “listen” for impairment or restrictions and determine which structures are contributing to pain and dysfunction.
 This listening extends from superficial tissue such as muscles, joints and bones to deeper tissue such as lymph, arteries, veins and nerves.